vikramnagineni/Design-Patterns/README.md

 Imagine you are constructing a house and you approach a carpenter for a door.
 You give the measurement for the door and your requirements, and he will construct a door for you.
 In this case, the carpenter is a factory of doors.
 Your specifications are inputs for the factory, and the door is the output or product from the factory.
 ### Abstract Factory:
 Now, consider the same example of the door.
 You can go to a carpenter, or you can go to a plastic door shop or a PVC shop.
 All of them are door factories.
 Based on the situation, you decide what kind of factory you need to approach.
 This is like an Abstract Factory.

+## Definitions:
+**Decorator Pattern:**
+Allows behavior to be added to an individual object, either statically or dynamically, without affecting the behavior of other objects from the same class.[1]
+The decorator pattern is often useful for adhering to the Single Responsibility Principle, as it allows functionality to be divided between classes with unique areas of concern.